 To this, I add about $10,000 a year into dividend stocks.
 Plus any lump sums I come across that are not already ear marked for something else.
 I figure I need the portfolio to grow from its current $220,000 to a little over double that to hit a good target stream of $ 1,500/month.
 I use a rate of about 3.5% when figuring dividend income.

 Other possible types of income I have looked into include venture capital lending and real estate buying pools.
 Due to their newness, I am just not sold on them as income vehicles at this time.

-For now, I will keep dreaming of the day when passive replaces active earning and weighing out my personal level of risk tolerance.
+For now, I will keep dreaming of the day when passive income replaces active earning and weighing out my personal level of risk tolerance.